kallsyms/stratus/README.md

-# Weather Explorer
-(Suggestions for better names are welcome)
+# Stratus - Demo App

 ## What?
-Weather Explorer is a website that aims to fill the gap between sites like [TWC](https://www.weather.com) which give you data, but no source information, and detailed analysis sites like
+Stratus is a website that aims to fill the gap between sites like [TWC](https://www.weather.com) which give you data, but no source information, and detailed analysis sites like
 [NOAA's analysis/model pages](http://www.spc.noaa.gov/exper/),
 [PSU's e-wall](http://mp1.met.psu.edu/~fxg1/ewall.html),